daniel-san/teste-invillia/README.md

 Below will be instructions on how to install and run the application, as well as other useful information.

+# Technologies used
+The following technologies were used during development:
+- Laravel
+- MySql
+- Redis

 # Installation
 After cloning the project, install the project dependencies with composer:
 ```